 Climbing Mount Odake is the most convenient day hike from Tokyo aside from Mount Takao.
 As such, the trail can be crowded, but the trek offers more natural wonders than its shorter neighbor to the south.

-One of the three famous peaks of Okutama, Odake-san (1,267m) is the tallest mountain in Tokyo Prefecture.
+One of the three famous peaks of Okutama, Odake-san (1,267m) is one of the tallest mountains in Tokyo Prefecture.
 The journey begins at Mitake Station about an hour and a half from Shinjuku by train.

 At Mitake station, head out the only exit and turn right.
 The bus stop is not too far down the road.
 Catch a Nishi Tokyo Bus to Cable Shita, where you will find the Takimoto Station of the Mitake Tozan Railway.
 From there it is a six-minute cable car ride to the summit of Mount Mitake (929m).